Skip to Content

 TIP Amendments

 The TIP may need to be amended from time-to-time when project scope, funding, and or timing are substantially modified.
-These Amendments may occur monthly and are noted on the Commission’s website.
+These amendments may occur monthly and are noted on the Commission’s website.
 Amendments are reviewed by the TIP Committees prior to approval by the Commission.

 The TIP may also be administratively modified to correct errors or make small changes to project scope, timing, and funding sources.
 The TIP Committees and the Commission are not required to approve such modifications to the TIP.